ctestwuide/ctestwuide/README.md

 🚀 While I am relatively new to the tech scene, my background in business offers a unique perspective that enables me to approach problems holistically.
 I'm passionate about continuous learning, collaboration, and leveraging technology to create innovative solutions.

-🌐 If you're interested in connecting or exploring how I can contribute to your team, please feel free to email me at ctestwuide@gmail.com.
+🌐 If you're interested in connecting or exploring how I can contribute to your team, please feel free to email me at cdt@cornell.edu.
 Whether it's a job opportunity or a project that needs a fresh perspective, I'm excited to explore new challenges and grow my portfolio.

 Let's build something amazing together! 🚀